sybrew/the-seo-framework/readme.txt

 		* The SEO Settings update notifications now also state that caches are flushed.
 		* HTML entities are now converted from your input to the examples and placeholders.
 Like in the Homepage SEO Settings' title-additions examples, and in the Open Graph and Twitter placeholders.
 		* Various sentences have been updated to be more easily interpretable.
+		* Informational links to Google pages no longer predict your language; Google does this for you automatically based on your locations or preferences.
 	* **AI Generators:**
 		* **Descriptions:**
 			* They now work better with RTL languages, like Arabic and Hebrew; however, due to ambiguity in language construction, it will read from top to bottom (like the web is built), instead of bottom to top (like books are).
-			* It no longer slices the last sentence off; in extent, it now allows accidental full sentences.
+			* It no longer accidentally slices the last sentence off when they're a full sentence.
-			* The excerpt clause trimming is now at least twice (to infinitely) as fast.
+			* The excerpt-clause trimming is now at least twice (to infinitely) as fast, by utilizing simpler algorithms for text lengths.
-			* They now work better with non-Roman languages, by using updated string length guidelines, this only works if your site-language is set to these (see the **Guidelines** (character) section below.).
+			* They now work better with non-Roman languages, by using updated string length guidelines.
+This only works if your site-language is set to these, not via translation plugins.
+				* See the **Guidelines** (character) section below for details.
 			* They now account for German's extra capitalization width.
 		* **Canonical URL:**
 			* The automatic scheme determination now uses the "Site Address" scheme in "General Settings" to fall back on.